appuio/docs/faq.rst

 -------------------

 The functionality of OpenShift and all involved services are completely monitored and operated by VSHN.
-Individual projects are not monitored our of the box - but Kubernetes already has health checks integrated and running.
+Individual projects are not monitored out of the box - but Kubernetes already has health checks integrated and running.
 Also replication controllers make sure that Pods are running all the time.
 If you need a more complex monitoring for your project, feel free to contact us under `support`_.